kwilteam/db-admin/README.md

 ## Testing

-Unit tests exist in the **tests** directory and can be run using the following command:
+Unit tests can be run using the following command:

 `yarn test`